jessepav/lacygoill-wiki-backup/vim/shell.md

     " It's less verbose.
     " `:S` must be the last modifier, and it can work with other special " characters such as `#` or `<cfile>`.

+## ?

+Check whether `:PQ` is really necessary.
+We have a todo in our vimrc telling that it may not be.